 Les eoliennes flottantes du golfe du Lion is a 30MW offshore wind power project.
 It is planned in Mediterranean Sea, France.
-According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the financing stage.
+According to GlobalData, who tracks and profiles over 170,000 power plants worldwide, the project is currently at the under construction stage.
 It will be developed in a single phase.
-The project construction is likely to commence in 2023 and is expected to enter into commercial operation in 2023.
+The project construction is likely to commence in 2023 and is expected to enter into commercial operation in 2024.
 Buy the profile here.

 The project is being developed by Ocean Winds.
 ENGIE Green France, EDP Renovaveis and Caisse des Depots et Consignations are currently owning the project having ownership stake of 45%, 35% and 20% respectively.

 The project is expected to generate 110,000MWh electricity to offset 90,000t of carbon dioxide emissions (CO2) a year.
 The turbines will be mounted on floating semi-submersible foundations and will be interconnected by 66kV inter-array cable.

 The project construction is expected to commence from 2023.
 Subsequent to that it will enter into commercial operation by 2024.

 Vestas Offshore Wind will be the turbine supplier for the wind power project.
 The company is expected to provide 3 units of V164-10.0 MW turbines, each with 10MW nameplate capacity.